-Balance Sheet - This statement presents information on all of the System's assets, deferred outflows of resources, liabilities and deferred inflows of resources, with the difference between the sum of the assets and deferred outflows and the sum of liabilities and deferred inflows reported as net position.
-Over time, increases or decreases in net position are relative indicators of whether the System's financial position is improving or deteriorating.
+This statement presents information on all of our assets, deferred outflows of resources, liabilities, and deferred inflows of resources, with the difference between the sum of the assets and deferred outflows and the sum of liabilities and deferred inflows reported as net position.
+Over time, increases or decreases in net position are relative indicators of whether our financial position is improving or deteriorating.

-Statement of Revenues, Expenses, and Changes in Net Position - This statement shows the results of the System's total operations during the fiscal year and reflects both operating and nonoperating activities.
-Changes in net position reflect the current fiscal period's operating impact upon the overall financial position of the System.
+Statements of Revenues, Expenses, and Changes in Net Position

+This statement shows the results of our total operations during the fiscal year and reflects both operating and nonoperating activities.
+Changes in net position reflect the current fiscal period's operating impact upon our overall financial position.

-Statement of Cash Flows - This statement presents information about the System's cash receipts and cash payments, or, in other words, the sources and uses of the System's cash and the change in cash balance during the fiscal year.
+Statements of Cash Flows

+This statement presents information about our sources and uses of cash and the change in the cash balance during the fiscal year.
 The direct method of cash flows is presented, ending with a reconciliation of operating income to net cash provided by operating activities.

-Notes to the Financial Statements - The notes to the financial statements provide additional information that is essential to a full understanding of the data provided in the basic financial statements.
+Notes to the Financial Statements

+The notes to the financial statements provide additional information that is essential to a full understanding of the data provided in the basic financial statements.

+Other

-Other - Certain required supplementary information is presented to disclose trend data on the System's infrastructure condition.
+Certain required supplementary information is presented to disclose trend data on our infrastructure condition.